Britton Chance Jr.: Chance & Company

 However, he was mostly self-taught in naval architecture.
 In 1962, he opened Chance & Company in Oyster Bay, Long Island, above a Goodyear Tire Store, later moved to the third floor of his renovated whaling captain's house.
 His naval architectural firm designed craft in a wide range of sizes, from racing shells to America's Cup competitors.
 He also designed rowing skulls and 5.5-meter class sailboats that raced in the Olympics.
 Most of his yachts were built at the shipyard in Mamaronek, New York.

 In 1962, he received his first commissioned design for a 5.5-meter sailboat.
 Next, he designed a 40-foot trimaran that had a hydraulically activated roller-furling/reefing gear, a rotating mast, and hulls made of epoxy resins, using unidirectional materials that were very advanced for that time.
 In 1964, the New York Yacht Club selected Chance to receive funds, organization, and testing through a new program "to ease the burden especially of young and promising designers".

 By the late 1970s, he was also president of Chance Marine of Wilmette, Illinois.
-In 1979 he relocated Chance & Company to Essex, Connecticut.
+In 1979, he relocated Chance & Company to Essex, Connecticut.

 IYRU's 3MKB trials

 In 1965, Chance brought his new boat, Conqueror, to the IYRU's 3-Man-Keelboat (3MKB) trials in Kiel, Germany.
 Chance and Olympian George O'Day sailed the Conqueror, winning three of eleven races.
 The other eight races were won by the Shillalah, designed by Skip Etchells.
 Except for the Conqueror and the Shillalah, Etchells said, "None of the other boats factored in the racing."'
-However, the IYRU Committee did not select a winner and called for additional trails, scheduled for Travemunde, Germany.
+However, the IYRU Committee did not select a winner and called for additional trials, scheduled for Travemünde, Germany.

-In August 1967, Chance took the Conqueror to Travemunde.
-There, he won three races with the Shillalah II winning ten.
+In August 1967, Chance took the Conqueror to Travemünde.
+There, he won three races, with the Shillalah II winning ten.
 This time, the Soling was selected as the new standard for the 3MKB.
 Etchells "thought it was hardly coincidental that neither his boat nor Britton Chance's had been mentioned, even though they had won all of the races for two years running."

 Olympics

-He designed State-6 and Charade which placed first and third, respectively, at the first race of the 5.5 Meter Class Olympic trials in 1964.
+He designed State-6 and Charade, which placed first and third, respectively, at the first race of the 5.5 Meter Class Olympic trials in 1964.
 Canada used one of his 5.5-meter class designs for the 1964 Summer Olympics.
 In 1968, twelve of the seventeen entries in the 5.5 Meter Class US Olympic Trials were his designs.
 The United States used one of his designs for the 1968 Summer Olympics.
 His innovative 5.5-meter designs won gold and silver medals in the 1968 Olympics.